CMF Buds 2a

 • Battery life is 8 hours on CMF Buds 2a and 7.5 hours on JLab Go Pods ANC.

-• Battery life of charging case is 27.5 hours on CMF Buds 2a and 28.5 hours on JLab Go Pods ANC.
+• Battery life of the charging case is 27.5 hours on CMF Buds 2a and 28.5 hours on JLab Go Pods ANC.

 • Charge time is 1.5 hours on CMF Buds 2a and 2 hours on JLab Go Pods ANC.